untyper/ChickenOffsetFinder/README.md

       }
     ],

-    // Determines how this region is accessed by the main finder loop.
+    // "AccessType" (Determines how this region is accessed by the main finder loop):
-    // "AccessType":
+    //   "Normal"
-    //   "Normal" -> Default.
+    //     - Default.
 The region is accessed by the main finder loop.
+    //   "XReference"
-    //   "XReference" -> the region is accessed by the XReference search handler.
+    //     - The region is accessed by the XReference search handler.

     //  Consequently, if AccessType is "XReference", a search item must refer to this region by defining:
     //    "SearchType": "XReference"
     //    "NextRegion": {...}

     //  Read more about "NextRegion" below in the "SearchFor" array.
     "AccessType": "Normal",

-    // List of search items to find offsets "SearchFor": [
+    // List of search items.
+These define the type of offset/value to find and how to find them.
+    "SearchFor": [
       {
         "SearchID": "GNames", // Unique ID of search item for internal implementation

-        // Type of search, determines the value/offset extracted.
+        // "SearchType" (Type of search, determines the value/offset extracted):
-        // "SearchType":
         //   "Immediate"
         //   "Displacement"
         //   "Reference"